It all started with a copywriter called Leo Burnett

-Dad was a teacher, mum was a teacher, grandma too…
+Dad was a teacher, mum was a teacher, grandma too!

-Up at 4
+Up at 4 am

-It’s a normal working day, when the clock strikes 4.
-That’s why if you write to me (DON’T CALL …you’ll wake up everyone else!), you’ll often get responses at weird hours.
-It’s the best part of the morning and it helps me focus on the nitty gritties of the human brain and why it does what it does.
+It’s a normal working day, when the clock strikes four.
+That’s why if you send me an e-mail, you’ll often get an almost instant response.
+It’s the best part of the morning and it helps me focus on the nitty gritty of the human brain and why it does what it does.

 The fountain of knowledge flows freely.
 Jump in and frolic in it!